Highlights from the Ratings and Financial Report for Babcock & Wilcox Enterprises Inc. (BW)

 BW’s Market Performance

-BW stocks went down by -15.77% for the week, with a monthly jump of 3.92% and a quarterly performance of 95.67%, while its annual performance rate touched 661.39%.
-The volatility ratio for the week stands at 7.18% while the volatility levels for the past 30 days are set at 8.20% for Babcock & Wilcox Enterprises Inc..
-The simple moving average for the period of the last 20 days is -5.32% for BW stocks with a simple moving average of 86.73% for the last 200 days.
+BW stocks went down by -13.39% for the week, with a monthly drop of -11.67% and a quarterly performance of 26.86%, while its annual performance rate touched 577.79%.
+The volatility ratio for the week stands at 8.12% while the volatility levels for the past 30 days are set at 8.12% for Babcock & Wilcox Enterprises Inc..
+The simple moving average for the period of the last 20 days is -18.07% for BW stocks with a simple moving average of 56.78% for the last 200 days.

 Analysts’ Opinion of BW